Alice S. Tyler: Personal life

-Tyler was born in Decatur, Illinois, to John W. and Sarah Roney Tyler and was a descendant of President James Monroe and John Tyler.
+Tyler was born in Decatur, Illinois, to John W. and Sarah Roney Tyler and was a descendant of Presidents James Monroe and John Tyler.
 She never married and shared an apartment with her friend and colleague Bessie Sargeant-Smith until her death in 1944.

 Career

 Alice S. Tyler graduated from the Armour Institute of Technology (now the Illinois Institute of Technology) in Chicago in 1894.
 In 1895 she became the first library school graduate on staff at the Cleveland Public Library, where she worked as head of the Catalog Division.
-From 1900-1913 she served as secretary of the Iowa State Library Commission where she improved existing libraries and established new ones.
-According to Stuart (2013), “Under Tyler’s leadership, public libraries in Iowa flourished as she oversaw the education of librarians, the expansion of the traveling library system, and the increase of libraries from 41 to 113"(p.
-91).
-She started a summer school at the Iowa State University and served as director from 1901-1912.
+From 1900 to 1913 she served as secretary of the Iowa State Library Commission where she improved existing libraries and established new ones.

-In reflecting on Tyler’s period in Iowa, Stuart (2013) maintains that “Alice S. Tyler’s thirteen-year tenure in Iowa left a state that had a stronger, more fully developed library system, with more trained librarians, more libraries, and more library buildings.
-The new library buildings, the vast majority of which were funded by Carnegie grants, were the most visible aspect of the state’s library growth.
-The documentation indicates that as secretary of the ILC, Tyler did not specifically support or promote that funding.
-Instead, it is evident that Tyler quickly believed that the Carnegie-funded buildings represented two potential liabilities for Iowa’s communities: the buildings were often designed with poor functionality, and Carnegie’s stipulation of 10 percent support meant that the libraries were essentially underfunded for further growth and development.
-Despite Tyler’s quiet opposition to Carnegie library grants during the main years of her position as Secretary and Regional Contact for the Iowa State Library Commission, in December 1908 she received requests by people in Oklahoma and South Dakota seeking Carnegie grants to fund their library plans.
-Her response to these requests contained important information and relevant publications about the process and advantages of Carnegie funding which, when reviewed, it was noted that she had never provided to the Iowa communities.
-As it was never politically expedient for Tyler to criticize the potential of Carnegie funding, she attempted in her various writings to mitigate these potentially negative consequences.
-Unfortunately, her writings also reveal how little influence she had, as Iowa’s communities ultimately received the fourth highest number of Carnegie-funded buildings in the country.
-Ironically, the development of Iowa’s libraries occurred despite Tyler’s unrelieved misgivings regarding the benefits of Carnegie’s largesse” (p.
-106).”
+Reflecting on the legacy of these thirteen years, Stuart (2013) maintains that Tyler "left a state that had a stronger, more fully developed library system.
+“Under Tyler’s leadership, public libraries in Iowa flourished as she oversaw the education of librarians, the expansion of the traveling library system, and the increase of libraries from 41 to 113" (p.
+91). ".